VikramTiwari/notes/generative-ai-universe/the-race-for-real-time.md

 **It didn't work.**

-Even with an efficient model like Gemini 3 Flash with the thought level set to minimal, inference takes time, and we were doing it over the wire.
+Even with an efficient model like [Gemini 3 Flash](https://blog.google/products/gemini/gemini-3-flash/) with the thought level set to minimal, inference takes time, and we were doing it over the wire.
 If I waited for the LLM to "think" before rendering the next frame, the whole application became useless.
 You can't tell a driver to hit the brakes 500 milliseconds after they’ve missed the apex.

 This led to the most critical commit of the project: fix: bypass the LLM.

 I realized I was asking the AI to do the wrong job.
 I didn't need an LLM to perform mathematical calculations that come with high-speed race data—simple functions in JavaScript can do that in microseconds.
-Also, during our weekly team sessions, I learned about my teammates' work with Gemini Nano, which provided a new perspective on the system.
+Also, during our weekly team sessions, I learned about my teammates' work with [Gemini Nano](https://developer.chrome.com/docs/ai), which provided a new perspective on the system.

 The system was re-architected into four tiers of increasing complexity: Code, Nano, Flash, and Pro.

 * **Hot Path (The Bypass):** This tier utilizes deterministic code for split-second, instant, and zero-latency actions.
 * **Warm Path (Local LLM):** Gemini Nano, embedded within Chrome, served as our Local LLM to provide functionality while the car was on the track.
 * **Cold Path (Networked):** This system, utilizing Gemini Flash and Pro, aggregates data across an entire run, analyzing information like turns and segments.
 After a lap is completed, it identifies patterns and uses these observations to generate detailed, data-backed suggestions for improving performance on the subsequent lap.
-* **Post-Run Data Dive:** Following the race, a comprehensive data analysis was conducted using Gemini 3 Pro.
+* **Data Dive (Post-Run Podcast):** Following the race, a comprehensive data analysis was conducted using Gemini 3 Pro.
 This analysis served as the basis for a podcast created by experts Chip and Stig.
-The podcast was then converted to audio using Gemini for the driver's convenient listening during their leisure time.
+The podcast was then converted to audio using [Gemini 2.5 Pro TTS](https://ai.google.dev/gemini-api/docs/models#gemini-2.5-pro-preview-tts) for the driver's convenient listening during their leisure time.

 This was the breakthrough.
 The AI became a strategic coach, not a co-pilot.